 I became principal of this wonderful little school at the end of 2014.
 In this time I have come to know the children, teachers and whanau and there is huge spirit and strong heart at this school.
 I only ever wanted to be a teacher, and over the years have deepened my knowledge of teaching and learning through various roles in schools, study to Masters level, teacher education and professional learning of teachers contracts.
-From all of this, I have come to believe strongly that what is really important for learning to happen, is the quality of the relationships we build with one another and the focus we have on our children, knowing them well and providing the opportunities for them to develop a love of, and curiosity for, learning.
+From all of this, I have come to believe strongly that what is really important for learning to happen, is the quality of the relationships we build with one another and the focus we have on our children; knowing them and their families well and together, providing the opportunities for them to develop a love of, and curiosity for, learning.

 Nicole Avatea – Associate Principal

 I began teaching at Ngāti Toa School in 2008.
 I strive to create an inquiry-driven programme that supports individual learning goals and incorporates the purposeful use of technology.
 Teaching can be hard work but I love what I do.
 I have a passion for teaching which drives me to work hard.
 The challenge excites me and forces me to think, learn and grow.
 I operate the classroom with an open door policy, so please feel free to come in and chat.
 I look forward to meeting you all, and catching up with familiar faces at some stage this term.

 I have been living and teaching in the Titahi Bay and Porirua area for the past 17 years.
 Prior to that I taught in Taupo and Wellington.
 I love this school and our families.
 I feel it is a great privilege to be a teacher and to work alongside our children and their families.
 I believe all children have the potential to enjoy the best of what our community has to offer and that their bright futures are something that they can expect to create and fully realise.
 I also have a passion for the environment and the outdoors which I instil through my programme.
 I have a Bachelor of Arts with a major in English and a Diploma of Teaching.